Blood tests for heart disease

 Three specific ceramides have been linked to plaque buildup in the arteries and insulin resistance, which can lead to type 2 diabetes.
 High levels of these ceramides in the blood are a sign of a higher risk of cardiovascular disease within one to five years.

-Brain natriuretic peptide, also called B-type natriuretic peptide (BNP), is a protein that your heart and blood vessels make.
-BNP helps your body eliminate fluids, relaxes blood vessels and moves sodium into your urine.
+Brain natriuretic peptide, also called B-type natriuretic peptide (BNP), is a protein that the heart and blood vessels make.
+BNP helps the body eliminate fluids, relaxes blood vessels and moves sodium into the urine.

-When your heart is damaged, your body secretes high levels of BNP into your bloodstream to try to ease the strain on your heart.
+When the heart is damaged, the body secretes high levels of BNP into the bloodstream to try to ease the strain on the heart.
 One of the most important uses of BNP is to try to determine whether shortness of breath is due to heart failure.

-Normal BNP levels vary according to age and gender and whether you are overweight.
+BNP levels vary according to age, gender and weight.
 For people who have heart failure, establishing a baseline BNP can be helpful and future tests can be used to help measure how well treatment works.

 A variation of BNP called N-terminal BNP is also useful for diagnosing heart failure and for evaluating the risk of a heart attack and other problems in those with existing heart disease.

 A high level of BNP alone isn't enough to diagnose a heart problem.
-Your doctor will also consider your risk factors and other blood test results.
+Your health care provider will also consider your risk factors and other blood test results.

 Troponin T is a protein found in heart muscle.
-Measuring troponin T using a high-sensitivity troponin T test helps doctors diagnose a heart attack and determine your risk of heart disease.
+Measuring troponin T using a high-sensitivity troponin T test helps health care providers diagnose a heart attack and determine the risk of heart disease.
 An increased level of troponin T has been linked with a higher risk of heart disease in people who have no symptoms.